yinghli/Azure-P2S-S2S-VPN/README.md

 Customer have multiple Azure region deployment.
 They have mobile worker connect to Azure by point to site VPN. <br>
 Customer wants to single point of P2S VPN and extend the connectivity to all related Azure region. <br>

-Toplogy
+Topology
 ----------------
 ![](https://github.com/yinghli/Azure-P2S-S2S-VPN/blob/master/topology.PNG)

-Customer have two region on Azure. <br>
+Customer have two regions on Azure. <br>
 One region is located at West Euro, VNET called P2S.
 The other is located at US East, VNET called S2S.<br>
 VPN gateway in VNET P2S will terminate all point to site VPN from Internet mobile user.
-At the same time, this gateway will connect to other region by IPSec VPN.
-BGP will enable on this link to transit route from each gateway. <br>
+At the same time, this gateway will connect to another region by IPSec VPN.
+BGP will be enabled on this link to transit route from each gateway. <br>

 Design
 -------------------------
 By default, Azure VPN gateway will handle both site to site VPN and point to site VPN.
-After VPN gateway enable BGP, both network will advertise to remote BGP peer.
-This allow custome to transit local P2S VPN network information to any BGP enabled gateway. <br>
+After VPN gateway enable BGP, both network will be advertised to remote BGP peer.
+This allow customer to transit local P2S VPN network information to any BGP enabled gateway. <br>
-One remote workstation, Azure will generate VPN client installation script.
-But this script will only install Azure VPN gateway VNET information to local routing table.
+On remote workstation, Azure will generate VPN client installation script.
+But this script will only have Azure P2S VPN gateway VNET information.
+Only those route will be installed to local routing table.
 Mobile user must install remote region route information by themselves. <br>

 Azure point to site VPN setup
 ------------------------------